mmlacak/crochess/docs/source/libcc/terms.rst

         Initial movement of a private, for two or more fields forward.

     link
-        Item in a linked list.
+        Item in a linked list, or a queue.